hyblocker/hekky-shader-docs/src/pages/en/shaders/hekky-pbr/reference.md

 - **Math Gradient End** Controls the end of the math gradient for toon shading.
 Should always be larger or equal to `Math Gradient Start`.
 - **Min Brightness** Controls the minimum brightness when using toon shading.
 Should always be smaller or equal to `Max Brightness`.
 - **Max Brightness** Controls the maximum brightness when using toon shading.
 Should always be larger or equal to `Min Brightness`.
+- **Receive Shadows** Disables shadows on this material.
+- **Normal Reprojection** Recalculates normals using a spherical mapping, assuming the mesh's origin as the center of the sphere.
+This is mainly intended for cartoony faces.
+- **Base Normal Blend** How much to blend between the model's normals and the reprojected normals.

 ### Specular

 - **Specular** How much to blend between the true color and the tinted specular color on specular highlights.
 - **Specular Tint** Allows you to change the color of specular highlights.
 - **Specular Mode** Allows you to toggle between isotropic (normal) and anisotropic specular modes.
 - **Baked Specular** Enable specular effects from baked light sources.
-These are not as accurate as realtime ones.
+These are not as accurate as realtime ones if not using [Directional](https://docs.unity3d.com/2019.4/Documentation/Manual/LightmappingDirectional.html) or [Bakery lightmapping modes](https://geom.io/bakery/wiki/index.php?title=Manual#Directional_mode).

 ### Anisotropy

 - **Anisotropy Map** A texture map that stores anisotropy.
 Red is anisotropic intensity.
 Green is anisotropic angle.
 - **Angle Offset** Allows you to offset the angles from 0°.

+### Emission

+- **Emission** Controls the object's emissiveness.
+- **Intensity** How bright to make the emission.

+### Matcap

+- **Enable Matcap** Enables matcaps shading.
+- **Texture** The matcap texture.
+- **Mask** A mask texture.
+All channels other than red are ignored.
+- **Border** How much to offset the bounds matcap from the edge of the texture.
+- **Replace, Add, Difference, Multiply, Overlay** Different blend modes.
+Value controls their strength.
+- **Reflection Blend** How much to blend the matcap with cubemap reflections.

+## Occlusion

+- **Ambient Occlusion** Controls how much ambient occlusion to apply to the object.
+Useful to help improve selfshadowing on non-lightmapped materials.
+- **Exposure Occlusion** Controls the effect ambient occlusion has on lightmap ambient occlusion.
+Doesn't effect per-material ambient occlusion.

-### Outline
+## Outline

 This section controls outlines.